ELevate

 Is it ready for production use?

-While the ELevate project and its surrounding ecosystem is mature, support for CloudLinux has been introduced quite recently.
+While the ELevate project and its surrounding ecosystem is mature, support for CloudLinux has been introduced more recently.

 We guarantee functionality of CloudLinux products and services on the post-upgrade system.
 You are welcome to contact CloudLinux Support with any issues that occur with said products.